interledgerjs/interledgerjs/packages/ilp-protocol-stream/README.md

 - [ ] Randomize expiry time
 - [ ] Merge sending test and normal packets?
 Or at least handle frames in the same way
 - [ ] Make it work even if one side can only receive 0 amount packets
-- [ ] Separate connection "close" and "kill", where the former flushes everything first
 - [ ] Clean up closed streams (and throw error if packet is received for a closed stream)

 ## Credits